AgataSzyszko/Portfolio/README.md

 ## What You'll Find Here

-* Testing Trello API with Postman.
-My collection of requests.
+* My collection of API requests for testing basic features of Trello's API in Postman.

-## Tools
+## Tools I Use

 * Jira
 * Postman